elomba/trj_analysis/README.md

     - Only orthogonal simulation cells
     - The number of particles MUST be constant (NpT simulations are allowed, but structure factors will be affected by minor errors due to changes in \Delta Q = 2\pi/L)
     - Molecules are analyzed in terms of their atoms, so far no internal degrees of freedom taken into account
     - LAMMPS units must be "real" or "lj" (unit conversion soon to be implemented)
-    - The mimimum dump information to process is
+    - The mimimum dump information to process is:
       `dump trj1 all netcdf ${Ndump} run.nc  id type x y z`

 ## Usage
         trj_analysis.exe input.nml (input file with sequence of namelists)
-## Input
+## Input file

     !
     ! namelist /INPUT/ log_output_file, trj_input_file, ndim, nsp, norder,nthread, &
     !       ncfs_from_to, rcl, rdf_sq_cl_dyn_sqw_conf_ord, nqw, ener_name, press_name,
     !       potnbins, potengmargin, periodic(ndim)